gahan-corporation/wyatt/docs/_sources/reference/testing.rst.txt

     run all imported modules

-The test runner will simply run any test case, as described in the official `unittest documentation`_, but Odoo provides a number of utilities and helpers related to testing Odoo content (modules, mainly):
+The test runner will simply run any test case, as described in the official `unittest documentation`_, but Gerp provides a number of utilities and helpers related to testing Gerp content (modules, mainly):

 .. autoclass:: gerp.tests.common.TransactionCase
     :members: browse_ref, ref